maxhbr/LDBcollector/md/NLPL.md

 Comments on (easy) usability
 ----------------------------

--   Per Fedora, there is a certain irony in a Frenchman writing a license that isn't wholly applicable in France, due to Moral Rights.
+-   “Per Fedora, there is a certain irony in a Frenchman writing a license that isn't wholly applicable in France, due to Moral Rights.
     But I digress.
 This license is basically the same as the WTFPL (with slightly less profanity).
 It is Free and GPL-Compatible.
-A copy of the license text was taken from http://imapsync.lamiral.info/COPYING on 2012-07-09. (source:
+A copy of the license text was taken from http://imapsync.lamiral.info/COPYING on 2012-07-09. ” (source:
     [Scancode](https://github.com/nexB/scancode-toolkit/blob/develop/src/licensedcode/data/licenses/nlpl.yml "Scancode"))

--   **↓**Rating is: Lead (source: [BlueOak License List](https://blueoakcouncil.org/list "BlueOak License List"))
+-   **↓**“Rating is: Lead” (source: [BlueOak License List](https://blueoakcouncil.org/list "BlueOak License List"))

 URLs